The Delmarva Stargazer Society is pleased to announce our Star Gaze XXV (25th for non-Romans) Star Party at Trap Pond State Park

 During recent star parties the Sky Quality Meter has been it’s two darkest readings at 20.87 and of 21.00.
 These are indeed dark skies for the Delmarva Peninsula.
 To get better you’ll have to travel 150 miles further to Almost Heaven (at 21.3) or Cherry Springs at about the same.
 There are some sites claiming Cherry Springs at 23+ but the darkest skies on the earth have measured around 22 (E.G. Mauna Kea at 21.45).
 You can easily get these darker readings when it’s overcast at night – perhaps that’s the reason.

-Star parties are the best places to try out different telescope before you buy one!
+Star parties are the best places to try out different telescopes and equipment before you buy something!

 Trap Pond State Park features the northernmost natural stand of bald cypress trees in the United States.
 The pond was created in the late 1700s to power the sawmill during the harvest of large cypress from the area.